nucypher/nucypher/docs/source/staking/running_a_worker.rst

    * ``<GWEI>`` - The maximum price of gas to spend on commitment transactions

+The configuration settings will be stored in an ursula configuration file.

 .. important::

     The default configuration file is ``ursula.json``.
-If there is an existing default configuration file, a new Worker configuration file with a unique suffix is created e.g. ``ursula-0216ad10.json``.
-Since this file would not be the default, subsequent ``ursula`` CLI commands should use the ``--config-file <FILEPATH>`` option to specify the non-default filepath of the Worker configuration file.
+If there is an existing default configuration file, a new Worker configuration file suffixed by the first 8 characters of the node's public key e.g. ``ursula-0216ad10.json``.
+Since this file is not the default, subsequent ``ursula`` CLI commands can use the ``--config-file <FILEPATH>`` option to specify the non-default filepath of the Worker configuration file.
+If there are multiple configuration files and ``--config-file <FILEPATH>`` is not specified, the CLI will prompt for an interactive selection of the configuration file to use.

 3. Use this template to create a file named ``ursula.service`` and place it in ``/etc/systemd/system/``.